ksudhir007/mizu/docs/index.md

 - You should have `kubectl` configured to run against your Kubernetes cluster.
 - Namespace is required in case the pod is in a different namespace than the default one.

-After `mizu` starts and successfully connects to the specified pod, you point your browser [the traffic viewer web interface](http://localhost:8899/) which is available at [http://localhost:8899/](http://localhost:8899/)
+View API traffic in real time by pointing your browser to [http://localhost:8899/](http://localhost:8899/)

 ![Mizu Local Webapp](img/mizu-snapshot.png)